Wichita Aero Commandos: Week 3: vs. Albuquerque Air Base

 Multiple lopsided defeats resulted in Waco Army Air Field canceling their game against the Aero Commandos, and Wichita scheduled Albuquerque Air Base in their place.
 The Kellys, who were missing eight players due to injuries, had their flight to Wichita delayed due to inclement weather the day before the game.
 As a result, they left Albuquerque on Sunday and the game was pushed back by half an hour from its original 2:30 start time to accommodate the visitors.

 Due to the delay, the Kellys arrived minutes before kickoff.
 A muddy field resulted in both teams struggling to move downfield as the first half ended in a scoreless tie.
 The Commandos had scored shortly before halftime on a five-yard touchdown pass by Miller to Joe Byrnes, but it was nullified as Miller was too close to the line of scrimmage when he threw (the quarterback had to be five yards behind the line before throwing, a rule that existed in college at the time but which the NFL removed in 1933; the first half of the Commandos–Kellys game was played under collegiate rules while the second utilized the professional rulebook).
 Early in the third quarter, Miller fumbled while returning a punt on his team's ten-yard line which was recovered by Albuquerque's Charles Mathis.
 Eddie Marshall made a field goal from the 17-yard line to give the Kellys a 3–0 lead entering the fourth.
 A 61-yard punt by McEnulty was muffed by the Kellys and recovered by Wichita at the Albuquerque 27, which set up Miller's five-yard touchdown to Joe Byrnes.
 Another touchdown from Miller to Hayes was called back for illegal pre-snap motion.
-Nevertheless, the Commandos scored a second touchdown on Milley's five-yard pass to Godfrey.
+Nevertheless, the Commandos scored a second touchdown on Miller's five-yard pass to Godfrey.

 The weather, which included more rain during the second half, resulted in the Commandos and Kellys only recording 79 and 17 rushing yards, respectively.
 Conversely, Wichita had 101 passing yards to Albuquerque's 20.